The Senior Managers and Certification Regime (SM&CR) applied to all dual-regulated insurers from 10 December 2018.

 - UK branches of third-country firms and European Economic Area (EEA) firms

-- Conduct Rules
+The Conduct Rules

-Our proposed Senior Managers Regime
+The Senior Managers Regime

 The most senior people ('senior managers') who perform key roles ('senior management functions') will need PRA or FCA approval before starting their roles.

-Our proposed Certification Regime
+The Certification Regime

-These people don't need to be approved by us, but firms will need to check and confirm ('certify') that they are fit and proper to perform their role at least once a year.
+These people don't need to be approved by us, but firms need to check and confirm ('certify') that they are fit and proper to perform their role at least once a year.